Letaryat/CS2_ColoredGrenadeTrail/README.md

 Plugin that creates a nade trail after HE Grenade is thrown.
 To use this plugin you need to create special addon with TrailModel which is located in TrailModel/ in this repository.
 Then change Model path in plugin.<br>
-As there are a lot of plugins that create trail effect, I thought about creating a particle based on already existing one made by Valve (particles/ui/hud/ui_map_def_utility_trail.vpcf).
-This version of that particle allows server owners / developers to change colors via C#.
-Since there are not many "useful" particles in the game or provided for free (or at least I cannot find anything).
-Plugin is an example how to change colors via C# of this particular particle.<br>
+As there are a lot of plugins that create trail effect, I thought about creating a particle based on already existing one made by Valve (particles/ui/hud/ui_map_def_utility_trail.vpcf).<br> This version of that particle allows server owners / developers to change colors via C#.
+Since there are not many "useful" particles in the game or provided for free (or at least I cannot find anything) that create nice grenade trail effect.<br>Plugin is an **example** how to change colors via C# of this particular particle.<br>

 <p align="center">
     <img src="image/pic.jpg" width="500">